ctf0/Seti_UX/README.md

 ## ToDO

-1. Better support for AngularJs.
+1. Better support for AngularJs (need some help with regex for scopes).

 2. Better support for Sass/Scss. (we need a better syntax definition ,more like "Less" ).

 3. Better support for Python.

-4. Cleanup the scheme file and make it smaller.